tylim88/create-next-apollo/README.md

 1. How to use Unstated to share state across pages.
 2. How to Apollo in Next
 3. How to SSR Apollo in Next
-4. How to environment variable
+4. How to environment variable (inject with env-cmd and get it from next.config.js)

 Out of the box: